3bsamad/imageLabeling/README.md

+# Image Labeling
+Labeling images for a dataset is of upmost importance in the field of machine learning.
+The goal here is building a dataset containing images, masks of the object to be recognised only, and a photo of both mask and original photo blended together.
+The motivation for this project is the [LabelMe Algorithm](https://github.com/wkentaro/labelme)

 # Remove Background
 This simple code contains a Python method which, given an image as an input, extracts the background (Green Screen) and leaves the user with the foreground object, and a fully black background.